 The promise of ultrafast and in-situ TEM is to elucidate the changes in the configuration of materials along dynamical pathways in situ while they are occurring.
 Dynamic material behaviors that would benefit from study with high spatial and temporal resolution include phase transformations, solid-state chemical reactions, melting and solidification and shock propagation, etc. Such observations will allow the direct measurement of constitutive quantities needed in models and the dynamic validation of many types of materials simulations at different length scales.

-In Ortalan group, to reveal the fundamental properties and the dynamics of the structural and chemical transformations in materials, we utilize the-state-of-the-art Ultrafast TEM (UTEM), Aberration-Corrected and In-situ Transmission Electron Microscopy, Nanoscale Electron Tomography, Electron Energy Loss Spectroscopy (EELS) and Density Functional Theory (DFT).
+In Ortalan group, to reveal the fundamental properties and the dynamics of the structural and chemical transformations in materials, we utilize the-state-of-the-art Ultrafast TEM (UTEM), Aberration-Corrected and In-situ Transmission Electron Microscopy, Nanoscale Electron Tomography, Electron Energy Loss Spectroscopy (EELS), and modeling techniques such as Finite Element Analsis (FEA).
 You will find brief descriptions of some of these efforts in our group below.

 Atomic Scale Quantitative Scanning Transmission Electron Microscopy